ep1804/jekyll-theme-basically-basic/_posts/2019-11-01-airflow_mysql_setup.md

 ### Assume

-- conda environment for python 3 is ready.
+- all python and pip commands should be executed in python 3 environment

 ### setup MySQL database `air` and user `air`